-Companies of all sizes have started to understand the value of business analytics (BA), the operational and statistical analysis of company data.
-In addition to helping increase productivity, BA allows organizations to streamline processes and maximize profits.
+Companies of all sizes are increasingly recognizing the value of business analytics, the operational and statistical analysis of company data.
+In addition to helping increase productivity, business analytics allows organizations to streamline processes and maximize profits.

-Professionals who specialize in BA assist companies by providing them with insights that help drive decision-making.
+Professionals who specialize in business analytics assist companies by providing them with insights that help drive decision making.
 Those working in this field use data sets and predictive models in ways that help businesses gain a competitive advantage.

 Business analysts routinely seek ways to streamline processes, improve efficiency and, in some cases, augment product functionality.
-When a solution is derived, the recommended course of action is presented to management.
-This allows decision-makers to proceed with specific operational changes designed to solve the problem at hand.
+When analysts develop a solution, they present the recommended course of action to management.
+This allows decision makers to proceed with specific operational changes that are designed to solve the problem at hand.

 Business analysts frequently collaborate with people from different departments as a means of finding solutions.
 They seek ways to help improve organizational efficiency while understanding that a solution that works today may need to be modified in the future.